Eric Shelton (fighter): Ultimate Fighting Championship

 After The Ultimate Fighter, Shelton was signed to a UFC contract.
 He faced Alexandre Pantoja in his debut on January 28, 2017, at UFC on Fox: Shevchenko vs. Peña.
 He lost the fight via split decision.

 In his second fight for the promotion, Shelton faced Jarred Brooks on July 29, 2017, at UFC 214.
 He again lost the fight via split decision.

 In his third fight for the promotion, Shelton faced Jenel Lausa on November 19, 2017, at UFC Fight Night: Werdum vs. Tybura.
 He won the fight via unanimous decision to earn his first UFC victory.

 Shelton faced Alex Perez on February 24, 2018, at UFC on Fox: Emmett vs. Stephens.
 At the weigh-ins, Perez weighed in at 126.5 pounds, half a pound over the lightweight non title fight upper limit of 126 pounds.
 As a result, the bout proceeded at catchweight and Perez was fined 20% of his purse, which went to Shelton.
 Shelton lost the fight via unanimous decision.

 Shelton faced Joseph Morales on November 10, 2018, at UFC Fight Night: Korean Zombie vs. Rodríguez.
 He won the fight via split decision.

 Shelton faced Jordan Espinosa on March 23, 2019, at UFC Fight Night: Thompson vs. Pettis.
 He lost the fight via unanimous decision.

-On May 26, 2019, it was reported that Shelton was released by UFC.
+On May 26, 2019, it was reported that Shelton was released by the UFC.